Tokyo Paralympics: Toni Shaw wins bronze for ParalympicsGB in women's S9 400m freestyle final

 The 25-year-old, who is competing at his first Games, set a new Paralympics record as he earlier qualified quickest in the heats with a time of 55.99.

-However, he was not able to replicate that performance in the final as Brazil's Gabriel Bandeira won the gold to become Paralympic champion in a time of 54.76.
+However, he was not able to replicate that performance in the final as Brazil's Gabriel Bandeira won the gold, breaking Dunn's earlier record, to become Paralympic champion in a time of 54.76.

 Australia's Benjamin Hance propped up the podium with the bronze.